 As for the bouquet of cake balls, being that the hospital is 2 hours from their home they have not made their presence known yet.
 Wish I had gotten them in the mail sooner so that they could have arrived on Tuesday instead.
 I wasn’t thinking it through and just wanted them to be there when she was done with surgery so I went for Wednesday.
 Hopefully their neighbor was able to scoop up the package so that it won’t be sitting outside the entire time they are gone.

 But now I must redirect you into thinking about the upcoming holiday, St. Patrick’s Day.
 For today’s post we had to choose between pistachios, potatoes, and beer.
 My mind immediately went to soup.
-And a green one such as split-pea, with potatoes and beer.
-Little did I know that split-pea is an acceptable Irish food item with which to celebrate the holiday.
+And a green one such as split pea soup, because evidently it is an acceptable Irish food item with which to celebrate the holiday.
 Learning stuff is cool!

 This was my first time ever making split-pea soup.
 In fact the last time I witnessed it being homemade by anyone was decades ago by my grandmother.
-I don’t recall how she makes it (and I doubt she does either because she’s from the generation that doesn’t need recipes), but I kind of like my split-pea soup a bit thicker.
-With the chunks of potato and carrot it ended up stew-y, and it was awesome.
-Especially when served with asiago biscuit twists.
+I don’t recall how she makes it (and I doubt she does either because she’s from the generation that doesn’t need recipes), but I kind of like my split pea soup a bit thicker.
 If you like a thinner split-pea, then simply stop cooking it when it reaches your preferred consistency.

 One year ago: Creamy Baked Chicken Taquitos